 The DfE’s recent NfER research into governance shows the most common form of governor recruitment is ‘word of mouth’.
 This will always happen, but it will also always lead to most appointments being in kind and perpetuate under-representation.
 So, what are the alternatives?…

-- Try the independent governor recruitment services Inspiring Governance, Academy Ambassadors and Governors for Schools all work hard to ensure a range of diverse, skilled, volunteers are available for boards to consider.
+- Try the independent governor recruitment services Inspiring Governance and Governors for Schools all work hard to ensure a range of diverse, skilled, volunteers are available for boards to consider.
 Inspiring Governance work with Operation Black Vote, The Civil Service Race Forum, and the Young Black Professionals network, all of whom are fantastic partners promoting the role of school governor to their members.

 - Approach national organisations to support your local diversity like the National Black Governors Network and heed their advice that if you need skills approach national Black professional networks like the Society of Black Lawyers/ Black Solicitors Network, the Black Members Community of ICAEW, the Black Police Association, etc. – there are many more.

 - Take local ownership and run locally focused campaigns that actively seek diverse governors – For example, Wakefield LA have done just this as have Bristol in the past and who have also done another recent event to encourage more governors from Bristol’s Black communities (event details here)

 - Use the school’s own community which is also a great source – teachers, pastoral staff, engaged parents will all have links and potentially want to be involved themselves.
 On my first governing board at Douglas Primary in Nottingham which had a 95% British Pakistani catchment we actively approached a teaching assistant to join our (then unrepresentative) board.
 It was an absolutely vital appointment to build trust with the parental community through a difficult period of surplus places closure.